ShirleyXW/User_Documentation/User_Doc/docs/index.md

 This documentation is targeted towards the following users:

+* New users who have little knowledge of Slack
+* New users who have adquate knowledge of Internet
 * New users who are responsible for managing workspace setups
 * Users who are looking for Zoom integration into existing workplace